-- Internal Research and Development (R&D) activity of at least 10% of the company's turnover; - A significant part of the company's business is related to its patents;

-- Demonstrable interest in environmental compliance: this may be made by the adoption of internal measures to reduce its carbon footprint or other environmental burdens, the production of recyclable/green products, etc.; - The company must have a minimum of 50% of its turnover originated from international markets; or - Outstanding production of tradable goods and services.
+- Internal Research and Development (R&D) activity of at least 10% of the company's turnover; - A significant part of the company's business is related to its patents; - Demonstrable interest in environmental compliance: this may be made by the adoption of internal measures to reduce its carbon footprint or other environmental burdens, the production of recyclable/green products, etc.; - The company must have a minimum of 50% of its turnover originated from international markets; or - Production of outstanding tradable goods and services.

-For the operationalisation of this system, the government created a support commission for investors (Comissão Permanente de Apoio ao Investidor, CPAI).
+To operationalise this system, the government created a support commission for investors (Comissão Permanente de Apoio ao Investidor, CPAI).